MicrosoftDocs/learn/learn-pr/wwl-data-ai/deploy-azure-sql-database/includes/2-explain-paas-options-for-deploying-sql-server-azure.md

 ## Service Tier Options

 PaaS comes in several different service tiers.
-Each tier has varying capabilities which allow you to have a wide range of options when choosing this platform.
+Each tier has varying capabilities,  which provide a wide range of options when choosing this platform.

 The DTU model is available in three different service tiers: